baloo42/crd-generator-maven-plugin-docs-draft/crd-generator-maven-plugin.md

 ![](collector-project-scan-scope.drawio.svg)

-1. The collector tries to find an existing jandex index (1a) first.
+1. The collector tries to find an existing jandex index (1a).
 If it doesn't exist (1b), a new index will be created which includes the project classes.
 2. The existing or created index is added to the in-memory index of the collector.
-3. In the last step, the collector looks up Custom Resource classes in the internal index.
+3. The collector looks up Custom Resource classes in the internal in-memory index.

 ### Scan-Scope: Project and Dependency